PM Modi to attend outreach sessions of G7 summit | Law-Order

 Prime Minister Narendra Modi will participate virtually in the outreach sessions of the G7 summit on June 12 and 13, the Ministry of External Affairs (MEA) said on Thursday.

-The G7 comprises the UK, Canada, France, Germany, Italy, Japan and the US.
+The Group of Seven (G7) comprises the UK, Canada, France, Germany, Italy, Japan and the US.

-As chair of G7, the UK has invited India, Australia, South Korea and South Africa to the summit.
+As chair of G7, the UK has invited India, Australia, South Korea, South Africa to the summit as Guest countries. ''At the invitation of UK Prime Minister Boris Johnson, Prime Minister Narendra Modi will participate in the outreach sessions of the G7 summit on June 12 and 13 in virtual format,'' MEA spokesperson Arindam Bagchi said.

+He said the theme for the summit is 'Build Back Better' and the UK has outlined four priority areas for its presidency of the powerful grouping. ''These are leading the global recovery from coronavirus while strengthening resilience against future pandemics; promoting future prosperity by championing free and fair trade; tackling climate change and preserving the planet's biodiversity; and championing shared values and open societies,'' Bagchi said.
+He said the leaders are expected to exchange views on the way forward on global recovery from the pandemic with a focus on health and climate change.

+Last month, External Affairs Minister S Jaishankar travelled to London to participate in the G7 foreign ministers' meeting.
+However, he could not attend the meeting in person after two members of his delegation tested positive for COVID-19.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)